magnitopic/inception/README.md

 ## Webpage

-Onece the containers are up and running, you can access the webpage by going to [https://localhost:443](https://localhost:443).
+Once the containers are up and running, you can access the webpage by going to [https://localhost:443](https://localhost:443).

 ## Containers